HelloWorld-1017/HelloWorld-1017.github.io/_posts/mathematics/matrix/2025-04-22-Manually-Calculating-Eigenvalues-and-Eigenvectors.md

 ---
-title: "An Example of Manually Calculating Eigenvalues and Eigenvectors of the Square Matrix: Take A Symmetric Matrix"
+title: An Example of Manually Calculating Eigenvalues and Eigenvectors of the Square Matrix
 toc: false
 categories:
  - Mathematics